wsmoak/htcep/TRANSCRIPT.md

 Maybe instead of having a real world problem, you just want to learn something new.
 Functional programming is all the rage these days, right?
 One of the BEST ways to learn something is to teach it, so dive in, figure it out, and write a blog post about it!

+Or maybe your regular work is heavy back-end lifting in a particular industry like banking and you want to try out a different problem space like developing an API and a web front end.
+Stretch your brain!

-I'm not kidding, open source can get you a job.
+I'm not kidding, contributing open source can get you a job.
 If you get involved, start writing, get really, genuinely *interested* in something, that enthusiasm will shine through and it's really, really attractive to employers.
 (Or at least, it is to the kind of employers I'm interested in working for!)

 So let's assume I've convinced you that you definitely need to contribute.
 What kinds of things might you do?